-Then, the left pointer moves one step forward.
-The right pointer does not move, because otherwise the sum would become too large.
+Then, the left pointer moves one step to the right.
+The right pointer does not move, because otherwise the subarray sum would exceed x.

-Again, the left pointer moves one step forward, and this time the right pointer moves three steps forward.
-The sum is 2+5+1=8, so we have found a subarray where the sum of the elements is x.
+Again, the left pointer moves one step to the right, and this time the right pointer moves three steps to the right.
+The subarray sum is 2+5+1=8, so a subarray whose sum is x has been found.

-The time complexity of the algorithm depends on the number of steps the right pointer moves.
+The running time of the algorithm depends on the number of steps the right pointer moves.
 There is no useful upper bound how many steps the pointer can move on a single turn.
-However, the pointer moves a total of O(n) steps during the algorithm, because it only moves forward.
+However, the pointer moves a total of O(n) steps during the algorithm, because it only moves to the right.

-Since both the left and right pointer move O(n) steps during the algorithm, the time complexity is O(n).
+Since both the left and right pointer move O(n) steps during the algorithm, the algorithm works in O(n) time.